2001–02 Washington Wizards season

-The 2001–02 Washington Wizards season was the 41st season for the Washington Wizards in the National Basketball Association, and their 29th season in Washington, D.C..
-This season is most memorable for the return of All-Star guard, and six-time NBA champion Michael Jordan, who came out of his second retirement to play for the Wizards at age 38.
+The 2001–02 Washington Wizards season was the 41st season for the Washington Wizards in the National Basketball Association, and their 29th season in Washington, D.C.
+This season was most memorable for the return of All-Star guard, and six-time NBA champion Michael Jordan, who came out of his second retirement to play for the Wizards at age 38.
 After finishing with a 19–63 record the previous season, the Wizards won the NBA draft lottery, and selected power forward, and high school basketball star Kwame Brown with the first overall pick in the 2001 NBA draft.

-The team also signed free agent Tyronn Lue, who previously won two NBA championships with the Los Angeles Lakers, and acquired rookie center Brendan Haywood from the Orlando Magic, and acquired rookie shooting guard Bobby Simmons from the Seattle SuperSonics.
+During the off-season, the team signed free agent Tyronn Lue, who previously won two NBA championships with the Los Angeles Lakers, acquired rookie center, and first-round draft pick Brendan Haywood from the Orlando Magic, who had acquired him from the Cleveland Cavaliers, the team that drafted him, and acquired rookie shooting guard, and second-round draft pick Bobby Simmons from the Seattle SuperSonics.
 The Wizards hired head coach Doug Collins, who coached Jordan and the Chicago Bulls from 1986 to 1989.
 Jordan would also reunite with former Dream Team member Christian Laettner from the 1992 Summer Olympics in Barcelona, Spain.

-In the team's regular season opener on October 30, 2001, Jordan played in his first game with the Wizards, in a 93–91 road loss to the New York Knicks at Madison Square Garden, in front of a sellout crowd of 19,763 in attendance; Jordan scored 19 points along with 5 rebounds, 6 assists, and 4 steals in 37 minutes, but struggled as he only made 7 out of 21 field-goal attempts.
+In the team's regular season opener on October 30, 2001, Jordan played in his first game with the Wizards, in a 93–91 road loss to the New York Knicks at Madison Square Garden, in front of a sellout crowd of 19,763 fans in attendance; Jordan scored 19 points along with 5 rebounds, 6 assists, and 4 steals in 37 minutes, but struggled as he only made 7 out of 21 field-goal attempts.

-Under Collins, the Wizards struggled with a 2–9 start to the regular season, posting an 8-game losing streak in November, but then posted a nine-game winning streak in December, holding a 26–21 record before the All-Star break.
-However, the team lost 14 of their next 17 games, as Jordan suffered a knee injury and was out for the remainder of the season after 60 games.
-The Wizards finished in fifth place in the Atlantic Division with a 37–45 record, which was an 18-game improvement over the previous season; however, despite the addition of Jordan, the team still missed the NBA playoffs for the fifth consecutive year.
+Under Collins and with the addition of Jordan, the Wizards struggled with a 2–9 start to the regular season, posting an eight-game losing streak in November, but then posted a nine-game winning streak in December, holding a 26–21 record before the All-Star break.
+However, the team lost 14 of their next 17 games, as Jordan suffered a right knee injury and was out for the remainder of the season after 60 games.
+The Wizards finished in fifth place in the Atlantic Division with a 37–45 record, which was an 18-game improvement over the previous season; however, the team missed the NBA playoffs for the fifth consecutive year.